 One option is to invite students to take pictures holding up their sheet of paper with their message written on it.
 These should be close up photos where the sentence is clearly legible.
 Students can break up in pairs and then email their photos either to the teacher, or to one student who has volunteered to compile the photos in a PowerPoint presentation (or another app of preference) and choose music to accompany the PowerPoint.
 Play the PowerPoint video for the class so that everyone can view each other’s messages as a group.
 If a student does not want to be photographed, they can simply hold up their message.

 Another option is to videotape the students holding up their messages.
 Invite students to form a line and take turns walking past the camera as you record them.
 Choose a simple background like a blackboard or a white board.
 Students should pause for a few seconds to show their sign, but they can also be a little silly as they exit.
 Be sure they stand still long enough to be able to read their sign.
 Next, set the video to music and play this video for the class.

 The intention is that because this activity is brief, that there will be time to compile all of the students’ messages, and at the end of this lesson, the class is viewing the video or slideshow together as a culminating moment.

 Example of What You Could Say:

 “I would like to know, how did the process of thinking 30 years into the future feel for you?
 Did anyone develop a new plan for their lives that differed significantly than the way you usually think about your future?

 Instead of sharing what we wrote individually, we are going to do something a bit different because this is the last lesson in our curriculum.
-We are going to compile all of our sentences into a group project and then watch it together.
-(Describe to students the way you have chosen to have them compile their sentences.
-After they have shared their sentences, as the video or slideshow is being created, students will have time to complete a brief reflection on the curriculum.)”
+We are going to compile all of our messages into a group project and then watch it together.”
+(Describe to students the way you have chosen to have them compile their messages.
+After they have shared their messages, as the video or slideshow is being created, students will have time to complete a brief reflection on the curriculum.)